UWPCE-PythonCert/PythonCertDevel/source/exercises/kata_fourteen.rst

 - You need to start with the first word pair; picking a random key from a dict is actually a bit tricky.
 Start with this known pair, and once you have the code working, you can figure out a better way to pick a pair to start with.

 - As you build up your text, you probably want to build it up in a list, appending one word at a time.
-You can join it together at the end.
+You can join it together at the end with ``" ".join(the_list_of_words)``
-..
-Do you mean you can join the text "together at the end"?

 - Remember that after adding a word to a pair to make a three-word text, the next pair is the last two words in that three-word text.